-Palo Alto Investors president and managing partner Joon Yun joins Worth senior editor Benjamin Reeves for a provocative discussion about the roots of capitalism on the first episode of the Power & Impact podcast.
+Palo Alto Investors president and managing partner Joon Yun joins Worth senior editor, special projects Benjamin Reeves for a provocative discussion about the roots of capitalism on the first episode of the Power & Impact podcast.

 Perverse incentives exist throughout our economic system, and the tendency towards self-dealing may have its origins in evolutionary biology, according to Yun.
 But there may be ways to change capitalism for the better, and a new incentive prize could be key in unlocking them.
 By providing a series of prizes for innovations in incentives—basically finding new ways to reward work and productivity—Yun hopes that a better capitalism, more closely aligned to the needs of people and families, can be created.